boxboat/bootcamp/labs-day-1.md

 docker rm $(docker kill nginx)
 ```

-Lab 1.3: Run Your Second Docker Container
+Lab 1.3: Pull Files from NGINX
 -----------------------------------------

-In this lab, we will run Nginx and try to view the content in another container
+In this lab, we will run NGINX and try to view the content in another container

 `docker container run -d -p "8080:80" --name nginx --network test nginx`